JordanSpencerWu/old-website/_posts/blog/2016/2016-09-04-learning-vuejs.markdown

 #### Methods and Event Handling

 The `v-on` directive is used to listen to DOM events.
 We can bind a click event to a method named greet, by defining that method in our Vue instance.
-When we need to acces the original DOM event pass in `$event` as an argument into the method.
+When we need to acces the original DOM event, pass in `$event` as an argument into the method.

 {% highlight html %}
   <button v-on:click="say('hello!', $event)">Submit</button>